On the Alexander polynomials of conic-line arrangements: The family of the Hesse arrangements of conics

 It follows that $f_1(\lambda)\circ n^{-1}=f_{12}(\lambda)$ up to a constant in $\C^*$.
 As a result, all the properties (e.g. Milnor number, Tjurina number, being an ordinary singularity) of the singularity $(\mathcal{C}_{12}(\lambda),p_j(\lambda))$ do not depend on $j=1, \ldots,12$.
 The group $G$ acts also on the set $\Sigma_{12}$ of 12 points in \eqref{eqH2}, and there are 4 $G$-orbits, namely

 Hence, to study any singularity $(\mathcal{C}_{12}(\lambda),q)$ for $q \in \Sigma_{12}$, it is enough to consider just one point $q$ in each of these four $G$-orbits. \end{rk}

 \begin{rk} The Hesse arrangement of conics $\mathcal{C}_{12}(\lambda)$ for any $\lambda \in \Lambda$, is a free curve with exponents $(7,16)$.
-The singular locus of $\mathcal{C}_{12}$ consists of $9$ ordinary points of multiplicity $8$ given in \eqref{eqH1}, and $12$ double points given in \eqref{eqH2} below.
-Let us point out here that the points of multiplicity $8$, even if these are ordinary singularities, they are not quasi homogeneous since again a computation preformed by \verb}Singular} gives us that for every $k \in \{1, ...,12\}$
+The singular locus of $\mathcal{C}_{12}$ consists of $9$ ordinary points of multiplicity $8$ given in \eqref{eqH1}, and $12$ double points given in \eqref{eqH2} above.
+Let us point out here that the points of multiplicity $8$, even if these are ordinary singularities, they are not quasi-homogeneous since again computations preformed by \verb}Singular} give us that for every $k \in \{1, \ldots ,12\}$

 For all these results, please consult \cite{PoSz}. \end{rk} Recall that the Hesse arrangement of conics $\mathcal{C}_{12}(\lambda)$ for any $\lambda \in \Lambda$ is a pencil-type arrangement associated with $\ell=4$ reduced members in a Halphen pencil of index 2, see \cite{Dolgachev}.
 More precisely, define